austriapro/ebinterface-ubl-mapping/README.md

 Author: Philip Helger

 The reason why this project is not in the [ebinterface-mappings](https://github.com/austriapro/ebinterface-mappings) project is the totally different software stack used and the requirement of this project to be published on Maven central.
-Since v4.5.0 the Maven group ID changed to `at.austriapro` - before that, the group ID was "com.helger" because I only had rights to publish below this name to Maven central.
+Since v4.5.0 the Maven group ID changed to `at.austriapro` - before that, the group ID was "com.helger".

 # Building